PacktPublishing/Fuzzing-Against-the-Machine/README.md

 This is the code repository for [Fuzzing Against the Machine](https://www.packtpub.com/product/fuzzing-against-the-machine/9781804614976?utm_source=github&utm_medium=repository&utm_campaign=9781801076012), published by Packt.

+For the Docker Images please refer to this link
+<a href="https://packt.link/FuzzingAgainsttheMachine">Filesystem Images</a> They are pretty large.
+Be patient

 **Automate vulnerability research with emulated IoT devices on QEMU**

 ## What is this book about?